$\Gamma$-convergence of the non-local Massari functional and applications to inhomogeneous Allen-Cahn equations: Introduction and main results

 The convergence of these Lagrange multipliers also produces a limit functional, and one would like to relate the corresponding energies in the limit.
 This question is dealt with in Theorem~\ref{th::energy_continuity}, where it is shown that minimizers for the~$\varepsilon$-perturbed functional approach globally (and not only locally, thanks to a non-local Neumann condition) a limit functional, and that the minimal energy converges to the energy of this limit function.

-An interesting aspect of the asymptotics in the problems with mass prescription is that, while the large interactions provided by the double well potential force the minimizers to attain ``pure phases'' in the domain of reference, outside this domain minimizers can still oscillate and do not reduce to piecewise constant functions.
+A nontrivial aspect of the asymptotics in the problems with mass prescription is that, while the large interactions provided by the double-well potential force the minimizers to attain ``pure phases'' in the domain of reference, outside this domain, minimizers can still oscillate and do not reduce to piecewise constant functions.

 This is an interesting feature, showcased in Theorem~\ref{th::conv_crit_points}, giving rise to a new geometric object, which we name ``non-local hybrid mean curvature''.
 In a nutshell, while classical problems of phase transitions with a mass constraint are related to constant mean curvature limit configurations, in our setting the limit consists of a couple, given by a set inside the domain and of a function outside.
 The non-local hybrid mean curvature corresponds to a singular kernel integral involving this couple; limit configurations are related here to the constancy of the non-local hybrid mean curvature.